 Our Commercial Contracts and Procurement Team advises on all aspects of commercial contractual relationships, whether drafting whole contracts, interpreting particular clauses, giving guidance on whether and how to terminate contracts or perhaps defending termination notices.
 We negotiate, mediate, adjudicate and, where necessary, arbitrate and litigate.

-Not only are we very familiar with the model forms of contract published by industry bodies and the Crown Commercial Service (formerly the Government Procurement Service), but we also regularly advise on the frameworks that they operate.
+Not only are we very familiar with the model forms of contract published by industry bodies and the Crown Commercial Service, but we also regularly advise on the frameworks that they operate.

 Here are some examples of the agreements which we deal with on a day to day basis: